1. Hanging onto words and ignoring the actions of the person you’re dating

 Let’s face it.
 Introverts live inside their heads.
 It’s almost impossible not to fantasize about what we’d want from a relationship.

-I have to constantly remind myself love shows up in many different ways.
+I have to constantly remind myself love shows up in different ways.
 Sometimes, what you think is love is actually another lesson.
-And often, it doesn’t unveil in the way you expected.
+And often, love is unveiled in the most unexpected way.

 Be open to redefining what you think is love instead of fixating on the love

-6. Valuing a few deep conversations over their presence
+6. Valuing a few deep conversations over presence

 The truth of the matter is–introverts love deep conversation.
 And often, they’re the only type of conversations we’re genuinely interested in.
 It’s not shocking that people like opening up to us.